johntekdek/LearnAI-SecureMachineLearningwithSQLServerandAzureMachineLearning/README.md

 Welcome to this Microsoft Solutions course on *Secure Machine Learning with SQL Server and Azure ML*.
 In this course, you'll learn how to implement a complete solution from start to finish using a defined Data Science process leveraging the Microsoft AI platform and SQL Server, and you'll also learn the skills you need to create other solutions on your own.
 This README.MD file explains how the course is laid out, what you will learn, and the technologies you will use in this solution.

 (You can view all of the [source files for this course on our github site.
-And you can find more courses there as well.](https://azure.github.io/learnAnalytics-public/))
+And you can find more courses there as well.
+Open this link in a new tab to find out more.](https://azure.github.io/learnAnalytics-public/))

 <p style="border-bottom: 1px solid lightgrey;"></p>